trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

 taken from the numbering given by the corner list above.
 The elements connect a set of four corner points (starting from the bottom left) in an anti-clockwise fashion;
 making the element *right-handed*.
-This is element handedness is indicated using the circular arrow in the figure above.
+This element handedness is indicated using the circular arrow in the figure above.
 Just as with the corner list, the first integer in the element connectivity list indicates the element id number.
 Thus, the element connectivity list for the three element example mesh is
 ```